 National Acid Sulfate Soils Short Courses

-Places are now available on the the third National Acid Sulfate Soils Guidance - Identification and Assessment Professional Short Course that will be held at the Southern Cross University Gold Coast campus in November 2019.
+Places are now available on the National Acid Sulfate Soils Guidance - Identification and Assessment Professional Short Courses that will be held on the Gold Coast in November 2019 and Perth in February 2020.
 The course includes a series of presentations from leading academics and practitioners, practical exercises examining real-life examples and a field excursion to local acid sulfate soil sites.